Categorical Medicine

 Beyond Residency

 - Fellowship Acquisition: Numerous structures are in place to foster matching into competitive fellowships.
-There are numerous workshops on topics such as interviewing skills and CV preparation, fellowship panels where faculty and fellows discuss their journeys and provide guidance from it, and individual mock fellowship interviews conducted by the Program Director.
-Over the last decade 97% of graduates seeking a fellowship attain it.
+There are numerous workshops on topics such as interviewing skills, CV preparation, mock interviews, and fellowship panels with program directors and fellows so they can discuss their journeys and provide guidance from it.
+Over the last decade 97% of graduates seeking a fellowship matched.
 In 2022, 46% of residents matched at the first choice on their match list, and the average spot down on their list was 1.8.

-- Academic Internal Medicine: Over the last 8 years, 30% of our graduates entered careers in general internal medicine, the majority of which become academic hospitalists.
+- Academic Internal Medicine: Over the last 8 years, 30% of our graduates entered careers in general internal medicine.
+Many of these residents become academic hospitalists.

-- General Medicine Career Planning: The program arranges career planning panels for residents interested in hospital medicine and primary care with guidance on the application process and timeline, and panel of recent graduates from our program to share their experience and answer questions.
+- General Medicine Career Planning: The program arranges career planning panels for residents interested in hospital medicine and primary care with guidance on the application process and timeline.
+We even have panels of recent graduates from our program to share their experience and answer questions.

 -